How it works:

 What to do once the quarter begins:

-Just before the quarter begins, waitlists are shut down and students are no longer moved into open slots.
+After the third day of the quarter, waitlists are shut down and students are no longer moved into open slots.
 If you are on a waitlist and were not successfully moved into the class you want, take the following steps:

 - You must go to the first class meeting or, for online classes, contact the instructor via EdMail email on the first day of the quarter if you still want to register for the class.